 This illustrated talk outlines the history of the TV quiz show from 1930 to the present day.
 It will show how the format has developed, which were the most successful shows, the winners, losers and the cheats.
 The talk has plenty of surprises and “I didn’t know that” moments.
 Jeff Evans is a free-lance journalist …

 Ian Worley was chosen to crew on Great Britain II in the 1977/78 Whitbread Round the World Race as one of the three Watch Leaders on board.
-Later, in the depths of the Southern Ocean, he took over as temporary skipper, following a nasty accident during sail-handling in a storm, which injured the skipper, and …
+Later, in the depths of the southern ocean, he took over as temporary skipper, following a nasty accident during sail-handling in a storm, which injured the skipper, and …

 The talk is in four parts so part one covers BC – 1100.
 Andrew will explain how the city grew from a collection of Iron age huts into the splendid capital of England.
 Along the way he will introduce Saints Birinus and Swithun, King Alfred, Canute and most exciting of all the irrepressible Quenn Emma. …